Link to Latest Report: Final Report

-Task 1: Literature Review: A detailed literature review on different aspects of the research, such as properties of UHPC, current method of retrofitting, and finite element analysis, will be discussed.
-This work will continue to ensure that latest research results are included in the literature search.
+- A detailed literature review on different aspects of the research, such as properties of UHPC, the current method of retrofitting, and finite element analysis, will be discussed.
+This work will continue to ensure that the latest research results are included in the literature search.

-Task 2: First Testing of the Proposed UHPC shell (Feasibility Study): three test specimens were tested first one without any damaged, and second one with damage and third one retrofitted with UHPC without any preparation of beam surface.
+- three test specimens were tested first one without any damage, and the second one with damage and third one retrofitted with UHPC without any preparation of beam surface.

-Task 3: Second Testing of the Proposed UHPC shell: Six test specimens were constructed to check the effect of different thickness of the shell in sides, using mechanical connection and preparation of beam surfaces with sand blasting
+- Six test specimens were constructed to check the effect of different thickness of the shell insides, using mechanical connection and preparation of beam surfaces with sandblasting

-Task 5: Numerical Investigation: The numerical analysis is perform using ATENA finite element software.
-By simulating the previous experimental tests, the effect of different parameter will be evaluated and next matrix of test specimens based on productivity of the idea will be developed.
+- The numerical analysis is performed using ATENA finite element software.
+By simulating the previous experimental tests, the effect of the different parameters will be evaluated and the next matrix of test specimens based on productivity of the idea will be developed.